Wie is de Mol? (Dutch TV series) season 24: Episode 4 - Revanche

 The group divide themselves into three candidates with a "hole in the hand" and four candidates who "prefer to keep their money close".

 Before the assignment, host Rik van de Westelaken bought ten items from a market worth €250 in total.
 The three candidates with a "hole in the hand" are taken to the market and have 45 minutes to buy up to ten items that are more expensive than Rik's, and pair them with an item bought by Rik.
 They are initially given €100 to spend, however this budget can be increased by the other four candidates during their part of the assignment.
-After their part of the assignment, the four remaining candidates attempt to guess which item in each pair was bought by their fellow candidates, with each correct guess earning money for the pot.
+After their part of the assignment, the four remaining candidates attempt to guess which item in each pair was bought by their fellow candidates (the one they believe to be more expensive), with each correct guess earning money for the pot.

-Meanwhile, the four candidates who "prefer to keep their money close" ride bicycles down the Paseo de la Reforma and attempt to increase the shopping budget for the three candidates at the market along the way.
+Meanwhile, the four candidates who "prefer to keep their money close" ride bicycles down the Paseo de la Reforma and attempt to increase the shopping budget for the candidates at the market along the way.
 To do so, they must find locals along the road wearing a Mole shirt, call the phone number on the shirt and follow the call instructions to add the designated amount of money to the budget.
-However, the longer total time they call for, the less money each item they later guess correctly is worth, and there is a maximum of 30 minutes call time in total.
-Unbeknownst to candidates at first, they can also select a different number on some of the calls and follow those instructions (usually to hold for a certain time or answer a question) to earn Jokers or exemptions for themselves instead.
-Candidates cannot have the phone on speaker mode while making the calls, meaning the candidate holding the phone is responsible for following the instructions of the call to earn the money, Jokers or exemptions.
+However, the longer they call for, the less money each item they later guess correctly is worth, and there is a maximum of 30 minutes call time in total.
+Unbeknownst to candidates at first, they can also follow a different set of instructions on the call (usually to hold for a certain time or answer a question) to earn Jokers or Exemptions for themselves instead.
+Candidates cannot have the phone on speaker mode, meaning the candidate holding the phone is responsible for following the instructions of the call to earn the money, Jokers or Exemptions.

 In a twist unknown to the remaining candidates, the three eliminated candidates (Babs, Jip and Justin) are given an assignment which allows one of them to later return to the game if successful.
 After each of their executions, the eliminated contestants were given a topito.
 They must work together to search the market for four books with a Mayan symbols on them which hold keys inside, use the keys to unlock a chest and place their topito pieces in the chest to form a topo without being seen by the other candidates at the market.
 If they are successful, one eliminated candidate later returns to the game.
 Otherwise, all three of them remain eliminated.

-Seven items were guessed correctly at the market, worth €100 each based on the total call time, meaning €700 was earned from the pot.
+€700 was earned from the pot.
 The eliminated contestants successfully formed the topo without being detected, therefore guaranteeing that one of them later return to the game.
-Additionally, Kees, Rosario and Tooske earned one Joker and Fons earned two.
+Additionally, Kees, Rosario and Tooske earned one Joker, and Fons earned two.